signalfx/integrations/collectd-spark/README.md

 </Plugin>
 ```

-**When running Spark on Apache Hadoop / Yarn, this integration is only capable of
+**When running Spark on Hadoop Yarn, this integration is only capable of
 reporting application metrics from the master node.
 Please use the
 <a target="_blank" href="https://github.com/signalfx/integrations/tree/release/collectd-hadoop">
 SignalFx collectd Hadoop plugin</a> to report on the health of the cluster.**

-An example configuration for monitoring applications on Yarn
+An example configuration for monitoring applications on Hadoop Yarn

 ```apache
 LoadPlugin python